 We've all been there.
 It's dinnertime on a weekday, and between rushing the kids to ballet and soccer practice and balancing a howling toddler on your arm, there just isn't time to stop and prepare the healthy, perfectly balanced meal you hoped for.

-Before you make 2016 the year of fast food, consider this advice from Dana Hunnes, PhD, MPH, RD, full-time dietician, mother to a toddler and author of "The Perfect Baby Diet: From Birth and Breastfeeding to Toddlerhood: A Dietitian-Approved Baby 'Meal' Plan."
-Hunnes shared her top tips with ACTIVEkids.com to make 2016 a healthy new year for you and your family.
+Before you make this the year of fast food, consider this advice from Dana Hunnes, PhD, MPH, RD, full-time dietician, mother to a toddler and author of "The Perfect Baby Diet: From Birth and Breastfeeding to Toddlerhood: A Dietitian-Approved Baby 'Meal' Plan."
+Hunnes shared her top tips with ACTIVEkids.com to make it a healthy new year for you and your family.

 Make Weekly Food Lists1 of 8

 Write down your planned meals every week.
 For example, you could hang a small dry-erase board in the kitchen and jot down "Sunday—Fish, Monday—Pizza, Tuesday—Leftovers, etc." Refer to your weekly list before you grocery shop.

 "This is a must if you want to use your time and money in the most efficient way possible," Hunnes says.

 Involve Your Kids in Grocery Shopping2 of 8